migamake/slicker-template/README.md

 This repository provides template for `Slick`-based project with improvements made by MigaMake Pte Ltd in order to make static website generation more convinient.

-Template provides only Haskell source code, as a part of `Slick`-based generation you need to create template files yourself based on your design of hte site.
+## Install

+1. Install stack
-To generate template with all relevant functionality you need to use following command
+2. Generate template with all relevant functionality by using following command
 ```
 $ stack new <name of the project> https://gitlab.com/migamake/slick-template/raw/master/simple-slick.hsfiles
 ```

+Template provides only Haskell source code, as a part of `Slick`-based generation you need to create template files yourself based on your design of hte site.

+## Configure

+Configuring project for your needs done in 2 ways, by modification of Haskell source code and by adding specific site files like html-templates, css, js required for the project.

+### Generator

+Slick package resuses [Shake](https://shakebuild.com/) build system.
+In order to create your own rules, add your special rules to the function `buildRules` in `app/Main.hs` and conversion logic at `app/Builder.hs`

+### HTML/CSS/JS/

-Typically files live in `site` deirectory with strcture
+Typically files live in `site` directory with strcture everything outside `templates` folder will be considered either content or static file.
+Everything with `.md` extension wil be converted to `.html` if not specified.

 ```
 ├── 404.md
 ├── about.md
-├── css
+├── css                              -- CSS files
 ├── fonts
 ├── humans.txt
-├── images
+├── images                           -- Image files
 ├── js
 ├── post-drafts
 │   ├── post1.md
-├── posts
+├── posts                            -- content files for posts
 │   ├── post1.md
 │   ├── post2.md
 ├── privacy.md
 ├── robots.txt
-├── team
+├── team                             -- content files about team members
 │   ├── member1.md
 │   ├── member2.md
 │   └── member3.md
-├── team-drafts
+├── team-drafts                      -- content files about team members in draft
 │   └── template.md
-└── templates
+└── templates                        -- html templates for site pages
     ├── about.html
     ├── _components
     │   ├── post-list-featured.html